-The colossal Worker and Kolkhoz Woman statue on Prospekt Mira is one of the recognisable examples of the socialist realistic style with a touch of Art Deco.
+The colossal Worker and Kolkhoz Woman statue on Prospekt Mira is one of the most recognisable examples of the socialist realistic style with a touch of Art Deco.
 The sculpture was first presented at the 1937 World's Fair in Paris and later relocated to Moscow.
 It symbolises the Soviet Union’s might based on “infrangible alliance of the working class and peasantry.”

 Metro VDNKh (line 6 orange.)

-The Children Are the Victims of Adult Vices group of bronze sculptures on Bolotnaya Square presents a boy and a girl besieged by symbols of drug addiction, prostitution, alcoholism, sadism and other vices, of which indifference is the central one.
+The Children Are the Victims of Adult Vices group of bronze sculptures on Bolotnaya Square presents a boy and a girl besieged by symbols of drug addiction, prostitution, alcoholism, sadism and other vices, of which indifference is the key one.
 Some critics say the statuary glorifies the vices rather than calls to protect children from them.

 Metro Borovitskaya (line 9, grey) or Novokuznetskaya (line, green.)

 The Tomb of the Unknown Soldier and the Eternal Flame in Alexandrovsky Garden may lack aesthetic attraction.
 Still it is the principal monument immortalising the Soviet People’s Victory in the Great Patriotic War of 1941-1945.
 See the guard mount at the monument every hour, if you are fond of marching skills.

 Metro Okhotny Ryad (line 1, red,) Teatralnaya (line 2, green) or Ploshchad Revolyutsii (line 3, navy blue.)

 The monument to Mikhail Kalashnikov, famous weapons designer, stands at the junction of Sadovo-Karetnaya and Dolgorukovskaya Streets.
 The seven-meter tall statue shows the designer who looks at his AK-47 “as if it was a work of art,” according to the author.